nuejs/nue/packages/nuejs.org/docs/project-structure.md

 globals: [ "@globals", "scripts", "styles" ]
 ```

-If a global directory resides on the root level, then all assets inside that directory are automatically included to every page, regardless of which app they belong to or how deeply they are nested on the file system.
+If a global directory resides on the root level, then all assets inside that directory are automatically included on every page, regardless of which app they belong to or how deeply they are nested in the file system.

-When a global directory resides inside an application directory, then all assets in the directory are included on all pages on the app.
+When a global directory resides inside an application directory, then all assets in the directory are included on all pages of the app.
 Here, for example, we have defined `@globals` and `css` as global dirs:

 [image.gridpaper]